ECE 592-100 - Signal Processing Tour of Quantum Computing

 Prerequisites

 As suggested by the course's name, it will be advantageous for students to be familiar with signal processing or quantum computing.
 However, seeing that the number of students who have both backgrounds is limited, we will review these materials during the first part of the course.
-Students must be familiar with linear algebra (e.g., Math 305 or 405), and probability and statistics (e.g., ST 371 or ECE 514).
+It will be very helpful for students to be familiar with linear algebra (e.g., Math 305 or 405), and probability and statistics (e.g., ST 371 or ECE 514).
 Some programming proficiency, for example in Matlab or Python, may be needed.
 Finally, it will be helpful (but not required) for students to be familiar with linear systems (ECE 301), undergraduate signal processing basics (ECE 421), mathematical transforms such as Fourier, and group theory (Math 407).
 For your convenience, here are links to my course materials for ECE 421 and ECE 514.

 Topics